Tshepo45/Portfolio-desktop-version/README.md

 Portfolio - mobile menu

 ## Project Description
-Portfolio - mobile menu project that include a contact form and it uses different tools such Html,Css,Git and Github with additional JavaScript to manipulate DOM elements.Implemented the mobile menu using JavaScript knowledge.
+Portfolio - popup project that include a contact form and it uses different tools such Html,Css,Git and Github with additional JavaScript to manipulate DOM elements.Implemented the popup menu using JavaScript and DOM manipulation.

 ## 🛠 Built With
 Html Css git github code cloning